Click here to access the application and please choose 2022 Front Row Productions Fellowship.

-Certain materials that have been uploaded and/or submitted for the Prince Fellowship application, including transcripts and letters of recommendation, may be rolled over for consideration by the Front Row Fellowship Admissions Committee.
+Certain materials that have been uploaded and/or submitted for the Prince Fellowship application or for last year’s Front Row Productions Fellowship application, including transcripts and letters of recommendation, may be rolled over for consideration by the Front Row Fellowship Admissions Committee.
 Please see the application for further information.

 - OFFICIAL TRANSCRIPTS: You may apply for the Front Row Productions Fellowship even if you have not completed an undergraduate degree.
 If you attended college, either a 2-year or 4-year program, please upload a scanned copy of your undergraduate transcript.
 No other transcripts are required, though applicants who did not attend college may choose to submit a high school transcript and applicants who attended graduate school may choose to submit a transcript from their graduate institution.
 Official hard copies of college transcripts are only required for finalists of the Front Row Productions Fellowship Program, prior to an offer of admission.
 Do not mail your official paper transcripts unless you are contacted by us to do so.
 To be considered official, transcripts must include the institution’s seal or stamp and must be submitted in an unopened envelope, signed or stamped across the seal.
 If an applicant’s name has changed since the undergraduate degree was received, the Admissions Office must be notified of the change at email@example.com, so that the transcript can be correctly added to the applicant’s file.